2020saurav/DGA/README.md

 - SENDPARTIALRESULT : Request to send partial result
 - HASHCHECK : Request to check if the hash exists
 - HASHRESPONSE : Response of HASHCHECK

+Instant responses to be returned in cases of GETSERVERINFO, PING, HASHCHECK, REQUESTTASK, SENDPARTIALRESULT